TuringGpt/trace/README.md

 If you encounter any issues or have any questions about using Trace, please file an issue on our GitHub repository.

-Thank you for using Trace – Happy Recording!
+Thank you for using Trace – Happy Recording!!